-The PLD 2000 and PLD 3000 systems provide uniform multilayer films deposited by PLD over substrates up to 3 inches in diameter.
+The PLD 2000 and PLD 3000 systems provide uniform single and multilayer films deposited by PLD over substrates up to 3 inches in diameter.
 These systems include complete software packages and can be used to grow combinatorial thin films as well.

 The PLD 2000 and PLD 3000 differ only in terms of their substrates and targets.
 The PLD 2000 can deposit uniform films on substrates up to 2 inches in diameter with four targets each up to 3 inches in diameter.
 Meanwhile, the PLD 3000 can deposit films on substrates up to 3 inches with three 4-inch diameter targets.
 These systems are designed to produce uniform films over the full substrate.

 Yttrium oxide films deposited by pulsed laser deposition on 3-inch silicon wafers.
 Film thickness uniformity for all three wafers is ±1%.